48 khz sample rate - why 44,1 khz will soon be out

 CONCLUSION OF HIGHER SAMPLE RATE

 The acceptance of the sample rate of 48 khz is increasing and streaming providers are gradually following the upgrade in quality.
 Now only the distributors who forward the music to the streaming platforms have to follow the new standard.
 For the producers, the artists and above all the listeners, this means a further improvement in their music.
 Even with later conversion to mp3.
-We therefore advise to convert the project-internal sample rate to 48 khz in the future and to deliver audio in the same sample rate.
-Of course everyone is free to continue working in 44,1 kHz.
-However, if you want to exploit the full potential, you should reconsider this.
+We therefore advise to convert the project-internal sample rate to 48 khz in the future if you want to benefit from the advantages of Apple Lossless Audio, Tidal Lossless Audio or Amazon Music HD and deliver audio in the same sample rate.
+Of course, everyone is free to continue working in 44,1 kHz.
+However, if you want to exploit the full potential, you should think again.

 Bob Katz continues: